 Whether it’s a changing climate, a deadly virus or an unstable global economy, the contemporary human imagination is increasingly challenged by the idea that perhaps our place in the world is not as assured as we once thought.
 With this in mind, Melbourne artist and composer, Edwin Montgomery, asks the question: “What will remain once we have gone?”
-His answer is “Cyborg Cats.”

 In Montgomery’s interactive digital artwork, Neon Cyborg Cat Club, life as we know it no longer exists - but left in our wake are robotic cats, originally manufactured for companionship by a doomed humankind, now roaming an apocalyptic cityscape.

 Enter a vivid 3D digital environment and transport yourself from the comfort of your own home to this dystopian feline future.
 There, you can visit one of the last areas populated by the cyborg cats, for an immersive and voyeuristic experience as the curious and wistful creatures create unique musical soundscapes with their individual movements.
 Audiences can choose which cats to spend time with, from a number of viewpoints, and enjoy private performances that are unique every time.